UVADS/DS6310/README.md

 ### Grades

-Final grades will be computed using the following weighting of assignments and exams:
+Final grades will be computed using a weighting of assignments and exams.

-- Homework
-- Reading quizzes
-- Midterm exam
-- Final exam

 Grading scale: